7 Tips: How to Measure Square Footage of a House

 How to Measure The Square Footage of a House

 Are you wondering how to calculate and measure square feet to figure out the square footage of a house?
-We have you covered in the article below with a guide on how to determine the total square footage of a house!
+We have you covered in the article below with a guide on determining the total square footage of a home!

 Square footage guidelines also tend to vary from state to state.
-This paragraph below shows why location is so important in real estate and how buying a home with a miscalculation of square footage can be an expensive mistake.
+This paragraph below shows why location is so important in real estate and how buying a home with miscalculated square footage can be an expensive mistake.

 California, Texas, and Florida all have different criteria and guidelines for how homes should measure square footage when marketing homes for sale.
-Depending on where you live, you may be required to disclose square footage information, whereas other states are not required to do so.
-Somewhere like San Francisco or New York City, the price per square footage is so high (exceeding $1,000 per square foot) that a 200 square foot miscalculation could result in a $200,000 swing.
+Depending on where you live, you may be required to disclose accurate square footage information, whereas other states are not required to do so.
+Somewhere like San Francisco or New York City, the price per square footage is so high (exceeding $1,000 per square foot) that a 200-square-foot miscalculation could result in a $200,000 swing.